Postage stamps and postal history of Equatorial Guinea: Independence

 Equatorial Guinea became an independent republic on 12 October 1968 and its first stamps as such were issued on that date.

 Upon achieving independence from Spain, Francisco Macias Nguema was elected the first president of Equatorial Guinea.
 By May 1971, Nguema controlled a government that essentially performed no functions except internal security.
 From 1972 to 1979, the country's main post office was padlocked and completely inoperative.
 Nonetheless, European agents continued to produce postage stamps for Equatorial Guinea that were promoted by so-called press releases from Madrid, Spain.
-With the exception of the first four issues and another two from 1973, it is doubtful that any stamps between 1972 and 1979 even reached Equatorial Guinea, mush less placed on sale there for postage purposes.
+With the exception of the first four issues and another two from 1973, it is doubtful that any stamps between 1972 and 1979 even reached Equatorial Guinea, much less placed on sale there for postage purposes.
 Most stamp catalogues do not accept the stamps from this period as being legitimate.

 Stamps from this period were of course very colourful and of a topical nature.
 They proved to be attractive to overseas stamp collectors and were readily available, mostly in packets of stamps.

 From 1979 all stamps are designed and printed by the Spanish FNMT, since then a very moderated and decent stamp issuing policy is adopted.